DavisHiggins/PropifyDemo/README.md

-# Propify (Demo)
+# Propify Demo

-Propify (Demo) is a polished public-facing demonstration of a private sports analytics platform.
+Propify Demo is the public-facing preview of Propify, a private NBA player prop analytics platform.

-## Purpose

-This repository exists for:
+## What this demo is for

+This build is designed to show the real Propify product structure without exposing proprietary analytics.

+It mirrors the private application's:
+- home screen
+- header and navigation hierarchy
+- Analyze / Parlays / Tracking / Learn / Account layout
-- product/UI demonstration
+- single-prop workflow
-- open source inspiration
-- personal profile display

-It is intentionally limited and does **not** expose the proprietary production system.

-## Included

-- Streamlit-based single prop analyzer demo
-- polished SaaS-style interface
+- parlay workflow structure
-- simulated projection, probability, and chart outputs
+- dashboard and knowledge-base sections
-- clear product framing for public viewers

-## Not Included
+## What is interactive

+The public demo intentionally allows only one live workflow:

+- **Analyze** — users can enter a player, stat, line, and opponent to generate a deterministic demo analysis preview

+Everything else is visible as a product preview, but locked:

+- Parlays
-- proprietary model logic
+- Tracking
+- Account features
+- private metric explanations
+- saved picks, grading, and account-linked data

+## Why the results are blurred

+The real Propify platform includes proprietary modeling, probability logic, tracking, and internal product features.

+To keep the public demo professional while protecting private work, most analytical values are intentionally blurred.
+The public demo focuses on:
-- real probability engine
+- UI
-- user authentication
+- information architecture
-- pick tracking
+- product flow
-- backend services
+- visual polish

-- protected weights, data pipeline, and internal analytics
+## Release framing

+This demo communicates that the full Propify platform is planned for broader public release sometime in **2026**, while keeping the exact release window private.

-## Tech Stack
+## Tech stack

 - Python
 - Streamlit
 - NumPy
 - Pandas
-- Matplotlib

 ## Notes

 This repository is a **public demo only**.

-The production version of Propify is private.
+It does **not** include:
+- the private production model
+- private data pipelines
+- authentication logic
+- per-user tracking backend
+- protected model weights
+- internal release-only features